tinnguyenhuuletrong/psql_playground/README.md

   - `seeds/` - Seed data for auth schema
   - `run_migration.sh` - Script to run auth schema migrations
 - `connect.sh` - Utility script to connect to the database
+- `.gitignore` - Specifies which files Git should ignore

 ## Prerequisites